-For examples, the AIFM Directive requires managers in the European Union to run periodic stress tests and the November 2016 Asset Management Association of China (trial) stress testing guidelines for managers of public funds require public funds in Mainland China to undertaking stress testing regularly and on an ad hoc basis.
+For examples, the AIFM Directive requires managers in the European Union to run periodic stress tests.
+Additionally, Article 40(3) Subparagraph 2 of the UCITS Implementing Directive, UCITS management companies shall, where appropriate, conduct stress tests which enable assessment of the liquidity risk of the UCITS under exceptional circumstances and the November 2016.
+Finally, the Asset Management Association of China (trial) stress testing guidelines for managers of public funds require public funds in Mainland China to undertaking stress testing regularly and on an ad hoc basis.

-For examples, the UK, Hong Kong, Australia and the Netherlands.
+49 For examples, the UK, Hong Kong, Australia and the Netherlands.